 Kagami mochi is traditionally displayed from December 28 until the new year.

 It's advised not to arrange any New Year's decorations on December 29 because the number nine (or "ku") can be read as "suffering."
 Additionally, December 31 is another date to avoid since it's considered last-minute.

 The day of kagami biraki ("cracking the kagami mochi") is traditionally held on January 11 throughout Japan.
 Participants crack the rice cakes into small pieces and eat them in a New Year's soup called ozoni.
 While the recipe varies by region, key ingredients include winter vegetables like daikon (Japanese radish), carrots, and satoimo (taro).

 Photo by yoppy

-The mochi cakes can also be served as shiruko (a sweet red-bean soup dessert with mochi).
+The mochi cakes can also be served in a sweet azuki bean-paste soup called oshiruko.

 Nowadays, you can easily find packaged kagami mochi products that are pre-molded and ready for display.
 Although it was customary for households to make handmade mochi, modern times have made it more convenient to partake in year-end traditions.